 River’s Edge Trail Race

-Where: Katy Trailhead at San Gabriel Park.
-1100 North College Street, Georgetown, TX, 78626 (south side of the river, off N. College St., across from San Gabriel Park at the San Gabriel Park foot Bridge)
+Where: Katy Trailhead at San Gabriel Park at 1100 North College Street, Georgetown, TX, 78626 (south side of the river, off N. College St., across from San Gabriel Park at the San Gabriel Park foot Bridge)

 This memorable course is waiting for you in the middle of the beautiful, historic downtown area of Georgetown!
 Don’t be fooled by this race being in the middle of the city.
 Thanks to the Georgetown Trails Foundation, we will be running on incredibly well-built, scenic, and fun single track dirt trails linking multiple beautiful parks together, all the while hugging the banks of the San Gabriel River.